inkicchj/htmls/README.md

 1. Optimized the lexical analysis of float literal.

+2. Added `nil`.

-2. Added a new `slice` function for string slicing.
+3. Added a new `slice` function for string slicing.

     `@slice,1,5`.
 When the parameter is `nil`, `@slice,nil,5` is equivalent to `@slice,0,5`, and `@slice,0,nil` is equivalent to `@slice,0,(str.len())`.